-This was also the case with Hannover 96 and after his Bundesliga debut on 27 February 2016.
-In September that year, 96 coach Daniel Stendel put him in the second team and thus in the regional league North.
-That shaped him and taught him how to deal with setbacks.
+In 2012, he moved to the U19s at TSV 1860 Munich.
+Although Wolf was able to get a taste of the first team early on, he could never never really kick start his career while in Munich.
+This also proved to be the case at Hannover 96, where he made his Bundesliga debut on 27 February 2016.
+In September of that year, Hannover coach Daniel Stendel put him in the second team and thus in the Regionalliga North.
+This experience shaped him and taught him how to deal with setbacks.

 Wolf did not let his head drop and did not first blame others for his demotion.
 "The reason things didn't go so well in Hanover," he told the Borussia members' magazine in September 2018, "was primarily down to me."
 Wolf, who by nature is actually a hard worker, had perhaps not done enough to make himself indispensable in Hanover.
 So, built up by his parents and his "best mate", a friend from his youth, he began to work hard, undaunted in the basement of professional football and said to himself, "I will still get my chance, no matter where.
 That was the main reason I kept going."

 Wolf then started out from the fourth tier.
 He first went to Frankfurt on and went to Berlin with Eintracht for the cup final in 2017 and 2018.
 The 1-2 loss to BVB was followed by a 3-1 win against Bayern – the peak of his career so far.
-In 2017/18, he made 34 appearances for Eintracht, in which he scored six goals, set up another eleven and made himself indispensable with his directness and power – be it at full-back, in midfield midfielder or as a winger.
+In 2017/18, he made 34 appearances for Eintracht, in which he scored six goals, set up another 11 and made himself indispensable with his directness and power – be it at full-back, in midfield or as a winger.
 "You can't stop him," said Eintracht sporting director Fredi Bobic about him.
 His former coach Niko Kovac attested: "Marius always gives everything – in training as well as in the game.
-He's also doesn't mind playing in positions that may not necessarily be his favourite position.
+He also doesn't mind playing in positions that may not necessarily be his favourite role.